cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 #### Efficiency

 - The speed of packet transmission and confirmation should be limited only by the speed of the underlying chains.
-  Proofs should be batcheable where possible.
+  Proofs should be batchable where possible.

 #### Exactly-once delivery